niwkvi/intro/README.md

 # Hei og Velkommen 🖖

-I am an ML intern and a recent Lomonosov MSU graduate with a bachelor's degree in Applied Mathematics and Computer Science
+I am an ML intern and a recent Lomonosov MSU graduate with a bachelor's degree in Applied Mathematics and Computer Science.

 ✉️ Available at: